DIKU-EDU/remarks/README.md

 a `:`), given points (followed by `/`), and maximum points (followed by a line break).
 The number of `#` determines the _depth_ of the header, and every file _must_ start at depth 1, but may have multiple depth 1 judgements.
-Headings may be arbitrarily nested, but must sum up correctly.
-For instance, here is a file containing only quantitative remarks:
+Headings may be arbitrarily nested, but must sum up correctly; the summing can be omitted in the nodes of the trees, as the tool will calculate this.
+For instance, here is a file containing only quantitative remarks, the top-level `Practice` has not been inserted:

 ```
 # Theory: 27/50
 ## Question 1: 10/10
 ## Question 2: 10/20
 ## Question 3: 7/20
-# Practice: 35/50
+# Practice: /50
 ## Task 1: 20/25
 ## Task 2: 15/25
 ```